cpplibv/libv/LIBV-TODO.md

 			| or just use a viewport call and correct the projection matrix
-	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it | 3 part: bg, bar, spark
+	libv.ui: scroll pane | shader clip plane (scissors), (effects every ui shader) | only pane without scroll bar | NOTE: Check git stash libv.ui: progress bar | progress bar can have unknown max value, have a mode for it | 3 part: bg, bar, spark libv.ui: list
+	libv.ui: table layout - only the columns and/or rows have size libv.ui: not owning container views (list and/or table) libv.ui: static_component system

+	libv.ui: Component ideas from other systems
+		button	 			Clickable elements.
+		sprite-button	 	A button that displays an image rather than text. checkbox	 			Clickable elements with a cross in the middle that can be turned off or on. flow					Invisible containers that lay out children either horizontally or vertically. frame	 			Grey semi-transparent boxes that contain other elements.
+They have a caption, and, just like flows, they lay out children either horizontally or vertically. label	 			A piece of text.
+		progressbar	 		Indicate progress by displaying a partially filled bar. table	 			An invisible container that lays out children in a specific number of columns.
+Column width is given by the largest element contained. textfield	 		Boxes of text the user can type in. radiobutton	 		Identical to checkbox except circular.
+		sprite	 			An element that shows an image. scroll-pane	 		Similar to a flow but includes the ability to show and use scroll bars. drop-down	 		A drop down list of other elements. list-box	 			A list of other elements.
+		camera	 			A camera that shows the game at the given position on the given surface. choose-elem-button	A button that lets the player pick one of an: item, entity, tile, or signal similar to the filter-select window. text-box				A multi-line text box that supports selection and copy-paste. slider				A number picker.
+		entity-preview		A preview of an entity.
+		split-pane
+		tab-pane

 atlas
 	libv.ui: texture atlas definition/parsing